Home V/S GMX vs dYdX: Key Differences in Features and Performance

 GMX is a decentralized perpetual exchange built on the Arbitrum and Avalanche networks.
 Its transaction speed is highly efficient, leveraging the high throughput capabilities of these Layer 2 solutions.
 GMX provides near-instantaneous transactions with minimal gas fees, making it highly scalable and user-friendly for traders looking for a seamless experience.

 dYdX, on the other hand, operates on a hybrid model, utilizing Ethereum’s Layer 1 and StarkWare’s Layer 2 scaling solution.
 This combination allows dYdX to offer high transaction speeds and lower fees compared to purely Layer 1 platforms.
 The StarkWare integration enables dYdX to process thousands of transactions per second, significantly improving scalability and user experience.
+As of 2025, dYdX v4 has transitioned to its own Cosmos-based blockchain, moving away from StarkWare.
+This new standalone chain offers even faster finality, higher scalability, and full decentralization of order book operations.

 Consensus Mechanism